pdidev/tutorial/How To.md

   In order to use `rank` for naming the file, you need to expose it with PDI in advance.
 Declare the `rank` as `metadata` in `config.yml` so you can reference its value.

-* **warning** If you relaunch the executable `./main`, remember to delete your old `.h5` files before, otherwise the data will not be changed.
+* **Attention!** If you relaunch the executable `./main`, remember to delete your old `.h5` files before, otherwise the data will not be changed.
 This behavior can be configured with `collision_policy` atrtibute under the `file` specification tree.
 A COLLISION_POLICY is a string that identifies what to do when writing to a file or dataset that already exists.
 Available policies are listed below:

   * `skip` - do not do anything
   * `skip_and_warn` - do not do anything, only generate a warning message